 Jeanenne Bell, in Answers to Questions About Old Jewelry, describes the 1920s style as follows: “Dangling earrings, long ropes of beads and a multitude of bracelets all added to the razzle-dazzle of the outfit.
 Everything that glittered or dangled captured the imagination.
 Crystal and rhinestones became fashionable.”
 By the mid-1920s, costume jewelry had gained respect, thanks in large part to Coco Chanel.
 When she introduced the use of imitation stones and plastic in her jewelry, costume pieces became not only acceptable but desirable.

 An article entitled “Sketches and Notes from Deauville” in the October 1, 1924 issue of Vogue describes several pieces of Chanel jewelry as well as accessories by other high-end designers (who had boutiques in Deauville, the popular and wealthy resort town near Paris).
 Among the illustrations is “A chic necklace [which] has beads of white crystal between balls of imitation hematite” (shown here).
-It looks a lot like the Amethyst & Crystal Bead Long Art Deco Necklace shown here on the TruFaux Jewels website.
-For more jewelry from this era, click through to see my Art Deco collection.
+It looks a lot like the Amethyst & Crystal Bead Long Art Deco Necklace shown here in the TruFaux Jewels boutique.
+For more jewelry from this era, click through to see the Art Deco Jewelry collection.